How to Make the Perfect Cup of Darjeeling Tea

 - Take out the strainer from the teapot.
 Get a hand-held strainer to pour tea from the teapot into your cup.

 - Sweeter and milk are optional.
 The best Darjeeling teas are taken without milk & sugar and have their natural tastes.

 - If you are using a premium batch of Darjeeling tea from Golden Tea Tips, you can steep it twice.
 Steep it for 3 and 5 minutes.

 To Make a Cup of Darjeeling Tea

 The best way to make a cup of tea is to use a cup that comes with an infuser or a single cup infuser.
-This way, you find it easy to make the perfect cup of Darjeeling tea– one that can taste amazingly well, leading your friends, family, or guests to compliment you for your tea-making skills.
+This way, you find it easy to make the – one that can taste amazingly well, leading your friends, family, or guests to compliment you for your tea-making skills.

 - Rinse the cup with hot water to warm it.